fmerg/pymerkle/README.md

 configures the validator to save receipts upon validation inside the specified directory as a `.json` file named with the receipt's id.
 Cf. the `tests/validations_dir` inside the root-directory of the project and the `tests/test_validation_tools.py`.

-## Defence against second-preimage attack
+## Defense against second-preimage attack

 In the current version, security measures against second-preimage attack can genuinely be activated only for Merkle-trees with default hash and encoding type, i.e., _SHA256_ resp. _UTF-8_.
 They are controlled by the `security` argument of the `merkle_tree` constructor and are _by default activated_.
 You can deactivate them by calling the constructor as: